akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 For example, you can link a product to its accessories.
 The code for this association type could be “ACCESSORIES”.

 There are three different association types:
-*   The 1-way association (product A is associated with product B).
+*   The 1-way association (when product A is associated with product B).
 *   The 2-way association (when product A is associated with product B, then product B will be automatically associated with product A).
-*   The association with quantities (product A is associated with product B for a quantity of 2 and with product C with a quantity of 3)
+*   The association with quantities (when product A is associated with 2 quantities of product B and with 3 quantities of product C).

 :::info
 The association types are mandatory to create a link between two products.
 There is no default association types.